Kaamouchi-Fadi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Readme for this Projects.
-Pointers array and strings.
+Pointers array and strings tasks.
-Various task completed